gut-leben-in-deutschland/bericht/content/02/report.en.md

 <!-- ColumnRight start -->

-Of the almost 32 million dependent employees aged 20-64, the proportion of people in non-standard employment in 2015 was 23.2 per cent.
-This has gone down slightly since it peaked in 2007 at 25.5 per cent.
+Of the 33 million dependent employees aged 20-64, the proportion of people in non-standard employment in 2016 was 22.9 per cent.
+This has gone down since it peaked in 2007 at 25.5 per cent.
 Non-standard employment is partly a matter of choice, partly accepted as a way of entering the labour market, and partly involuntary.

-In 2015, around 7.5 million people in Germany worked in non-standard forms of employment.
+In 2016, around 7.6 million people in Germany worked in non-standard forms of employment.
 They were working on fixed-term contracts, in marginal or part-time employment for less than 20 hours a week or in temp employment.
-Of the people in non-standard forms of employment, 4.8 million were working part-time, 2.5 million were on fixed-term contracts and 2.3 million were in marginal employment.
-In comparison, relatively few people were in temp or subcontracted labour contracts (662,000 people).
-This represents 2.1 per cent of all employees.[^3]
+Of the people in non-standard forms of employment, 4.8 million were working part-time, 2.6 million were on fixed-term contracts and 2.1 million were in marginal employment.
+In comparison, relatively few people were in temp or subcontracted labour contracts (732,000 people).
+This represents 2.2 per cent of all employees.[^3]

 <!-- ColumnRight end -->